 For some rare or complex conditions, there are no clinical guidelines available at present.
-Some do have clinical guidelines available, but these are in need of review and revision.
-ERN CRANIO seeks to develop and/or revise existing clinical guidelines to ensure clinical recommendations are standardised and made available to clinicians and patients based on research of the highest quality.
+Some do have clinical guidelines available.
+However, some of these are in need of review and revision.
+ERN CRANIO seeks to endorse, develop and/or revise existing clinical guidelines to ensure clinical recommendations are standardised and made available to clinicians and patients based on research of the highest quality.

 - Dutch guideline for craniosynostosis (Published in 2015).

 - Dutch guideline for 'schisis' (Published in 2017)

 [The term “schisis” in Dutch encompasses all types of facial clefts, most commonly clefts of the lip and/or palate]

 - English version of the Dutch guideline for 'schisis' (Translated in 2018 with an ERN CRANIO grant)